JangaHarideep04/TwitterSentimentAnalysisWithReal-TimeData/README.md

 ## 📌 Project Overview

-This project was developed to understand public opinion on social media by analyzing tweets in real-time.
-It extracts tweets based on a keyword or hashtag and applies sentiment analysis to identify the overall mood of users.
+This project aims to understand public opinion on social media by analyzing tweets in real time.
+It extracts tweets based on a user-defined keyword or hashtag and applies sentiment analysis to identify the overall mood of users.

-The project combines **data collection, preprocessing, sentiment analysis, and visualization** to provide meaningful insights.
+The system combines **data collection, preprocessing, sentiment analysis, and visualization** to generate meaningful insights from textual data.

 ---

-## 🎯 Project Objective
+## 🎯 Project Objectives

 * Analyze real-time tweets
 * Classify sentiment (Positive / Negative / Neutral)